snehajha-coder/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-This project is a part of my Internship Program
+This project is a part of my Internship Program at The Sparks Foundation